 Tech company wants to make more products outside China

 This is the steepest fall in retail activity since January 2021, showing the effects of higher inflation and interest rates

 The claim by Sars that it costs the country R31bn is wrong — the real cost is about R4bn a year

 Vast probe into banking irregularities targets former mayor, now chancellor, for questioning

 World cricket is on a precipice and Test cricket must be allowed to survive in order to embed the basic principles of the game

 German traffic police are investigating the cause of the incident, which police say involved an autonomous vehicle

 New York — American Airlines will cut 19,000 workers once federal payroll aid expires as scheduled on October 1, capping a 30% workforce reduction since the coronavirus pandemic began to torpedo travel demand.

 About 17,500 employees will be furloughed, meaning they are eligible to be called back when conditions improve, while 1,500 previously announced cuts to management staff will take effect, the airline said on Tuesday.
 American is the first major carrier to disclose the extent of shrinking operations to adjust to passenger numbers that are down 70% from 2019...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.